AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 Probably the most challenging part was building out a skeleton architecture to hang my business logic on.
 I decided to go with, even within Haskell, fairly advanced libraries of [`servant`](https://docs.servant.dev/en/stable/) and [`fused-effects`](https://hackage.haskell.org/package/fused-effects).

 I spent a fair amount of time banging my head against a wall trying to get these libraries to work nicely together.
-This was a primarily from a lack of Haskell ability on my part.
+This was primarily from a lack of Haskell ability on my part.
 I had prepared as best I could, but Haskell is deep and I needed to learn more to work day to day with it.
 I was lucky enough to eventually find [an example](https://github.com/mitchellwrosen/hspolls) that marries these two libraries together, which was a life saver.
 I'm sure I would have gotten there eventually, but I was in a bit over my head at that point.

 <img class="center-image" width="400" src="https://i.imgflip.com/4x9j14.jpg" alt="Haskell with servant fused-effects is hard meme"/>